weierophinney/ZendSkeletonApplication/README.md

     cd ZendSkeletonApplication
     php composer.phar install

-Using Git submodules
+Without Composer
 --------------------
-Alternatively, you can install using native git submodules.
-This method works fine but it is recommended that you use Composer due to the dependency management it provides.
+Although it is recommended that you use Composer due to the dependency management it provides, you may still clone in ZF2 by hand:

     git clone git://github.com/zendframework/ZendSkeletonApplication.git --recursive
+    cd ZendSkeletonApplication
+    echo ./ZendFramework > vendor/.gitignore
+    git clone git://github.com/zendframework/zf2.git vendor/ZendFramework

 You will also need to update public/index.php and modules/Application/Module.php to enable autoloading.
-For public/index.php, replace lines 2-13 with:
+For public/index.php, replace lines 2-10 with:

     use Zend\Loader\AutoloaderFactory,
         Zend\ServiceManager\ServiceManager,